StarlineOutwood/5e_Character_Sheet/README.md

 INSTALLATION
 1. Clone this reprositio to your computer.
-2. In the folder Create .env -file and write into it (SPACE and brackets represent a regular space:
+2. In the folder Create .env -file and write into it (SPACE and brackets represent a regular space):

 DATABASE_URL=<local(SPACE)adress>